-The lines between work and home may be blurring, but many of us still see our jobs as a key part of our identity.
+The lines between work and home may be blurred, but many of us still see our jobs as a key part of our identity.
 So what happens when the job is no longer there?
 Who are we if we are not what we are paid to do?
 We find out how three people coped with losing posts that they loved and that they felt defined them.

 Ellie Grout had wanted to be a teacher since she was four years old.
 After college, she completed a Post-Graduate Certificate in Education (PGCE) course.
 Soon she started work in a secondary school teaching English.
 “My mum always pulls out this anecdote of me being asked what you want to be when you’re older.
 I said ‘teacher’ and that just never changed,” she said.
 The job was everything she had hoped it would be.
 “I loved it.
-I liked building relationships with students, with colleagues, with families.
+I liked building relationships with students, colleagues, with families.
 And I used to love planning lessons and schemes of work,” she said.
 “I never questioned that decision to train to teach.”

 Grout was so dedicated to her job that she began working in the evenings and at weekends planning and marking homework.
 It took its toll.
 “I got to a point where I was a shell of a person really.
 I was living to work,” she said.
 As the pressure increased, she was signed off with stress twice.
 The second time came after she had handed in her notice.
-After dreaming of being a teacher her whole life and then being one for seven years, suddenly she wasn’t one any more.
+After dreaming of being a teacher her whole life and then being one for seven years, suddenly she wasn’t one anymore.
 “I’m not really someone who cries very much, but I cried a lot,” she said.
 “It was devastating.”

 What our jobs mean to us